 Cheomseongdae is the oldest existing astronomical observatory in Asia.
-Constructed during the reign of Queen Seon-deok (632-647), it was used for observing the stars in order to forecast the weather.
-This stone structure is a beautiful combination of straight lines and curves, and was designated as National Treasure No.31 on December 20th, 1962.
+It was constructed during the reign of Queen Seon-deok (632-647).
+The purpose of the obervatory was observing the stars in order to forecast the weather.
+The structure is a beautiful combination of straight lines and curves.
+On December 20th, 1962, it was designated as National Treasure No.31

-It stands 9.17m high and the base stone on each side measures 5.35m.
+It stands 9.17 meters high and the base stone on each side measures 5.35 meters.
 The Vernal Equinox, Autumnal Equinox, Winter Solstice, Summer Solstice and the 24 solar terms (also known as the astronomical solar year) were determined by the observation of stars.
 The pavilion stone is believed to have been used as a standard of deciding directions, north, south, east and west.
 The 362 stones used to build Cheomseongdae represented the 362 days in a lunar year.

 Check out other things to do in Korea: https://thisiskoreatours.com/things-to-do-in-korea/

 Book a tour with This is Korea: https://thisiskoreatours.com/korea-tour-package/